-Covid-19 has had huge impact on sole trader income and with the 1.25% increase in National Insurance Contributions from April 6th 2022, it is important to ensure that you are maximising your claim for expenses to mitigate the HMRC liabilities due on your profits.
+Covid-19 has had huge impact on sole trader income and with the 1.25% increase in National Insurance Contributions of April 6th 2022, it is important to ensure that you are maximising your claim for expenses to mitigate the HMRC liabilities due on your profits.

 As a freelancer or self-employed individual, the expenditure you incur is likely to fall within one of three categories: Capital, Business, or Private.

 In this two-part freelancers’ guide to expenses, I will first reveal the most common expenses for which the self-employed may claim a deduction for from HMRC, writes Nilam Chawla, a senior manager at chartered accountancy firm Moore Kingston Smith LLP.

 And I will detail the necessary record-keeping requirements for each common expense.
 In part two, I’ll cover the three expenditure categories.